-Our Public Finance Tax group has extensive expertise in and experience with the types of tax issues raised in health care finance transactions, such as acquisition financings, refundings, derivatives, post-issuance compliance, work-out financings and IRS audit defense.
+Our Public Finance Tax group has unmatched expertise in and experience with the types of tax issues raised in health care finance transactions, such as acquisition financings, refundings, derivatives, post-issuance compliance, work-out financings and IRS audit defense.
 Moreover, members of the Public Finance Tax group are regularly in contact with officials at the Bond Branch of the IRS Chief Counsel Office and Treasury.
-This ongoing contact provides our Tax group with an up-to-date understanding of our regulators’ thoughts on evolving areas in health care, such as Accountable Care Organizations and the impact of the Affordable Care Act on physician service agreements.
-Public Finance Tax page for additional information on our Public Finance Tax group.
+This ongoing contact provides our Tax group with an up-to-date understanding of our regulators' thoughts on evolving areas in health care.

-We understand that the disclosure practice in health care finance is closely aligned with the SEC rules for the corporate market.
-Another feature that differentiates our health care finance practice is our experience in federal securities law; disclosure (Rule 10b-5); continuing disclosure (Rule 15c2-12); municipal advisor rules; SEC investigations and enforcement actions, and intersection with the securities laws that apply to private placements (Rule 144A and Reg D); and tender offers.
-Our long-standing former colleague Bob Fippinger, now Chief Legal Officer of the MSRB, is the author of the leading treatise on public finance disclosure, The Securities Law of Public Finance.
+The disclosure practice in health care finance is closely aligned with the SEC rules for registered offerings.
+We bring particularly deep knowledge of federal securities law; anti-fraud disclosure (Rule 10b-5); continuing disclosure (Rule 15c2-12); municipal advisor rules; SEC investigations and enforcement actions, and intersection with the securities laws that apply to private placements (4(a)(2), Rule 144A and Reg D); and tender offers.
+Our long-standing former colleague Bob Fippinger is the author of the leading treatise on public finance disclosure, The Securities Law of Public Finance.
 In addition, many of the Orrick practitioners who support our Health Care Finance team worked with the SEC and provide valuable perspective for navigating challenging disclosure issues and developing best practices.

 For additional information about Orrick’s Public Finance practice, please contact [email protected].